RetroDECK/ES-DE/THEMES-DEV.md

     - `md_fanart` - This will look for a fan art image.
 * `color` - type: COLOR
     - Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
+* `colorEnd` - type: COLOR
+    - Works exactly in the same way as `color` but can be set as the end color to apply a color shift gradient to the image.
+* `gradientType` - type: STRING
+    - The direction to apply the color shift gradient if both `color` and `colorEnd` have been defined.
+    - Possible values are `horizontal` or `vertical`
+    - Default is `horizontal`
+* `scrollFadeIn` - type: BOOLEAN
+    - If enabled, a short fade-in animation will be applied when scrolling through games in the gamelist view.
+This usually looks best if used for the main game image.
+    - Default is `false`
 * `visible` - type: BOOLEAN
     - If true, element will be rendered, otherwise rendering will be skipped.
 Can be used to hide elements from a particular view.
     - Default is `true`